Fit multiclass models for support vector machines or other classifiers

 For all distinct column vectors u and v, u ≠ v and u ≠ -v.

 The matrix can separate any two classes.
-That is, you can travel from any row to any other row following these rules:
+That is, you can move from any row to any other row following these rules:

 If it is not possible to move from row i to row j using these rules, then classes i and j cannot be separated by the design.
 For example, in the coding design

-classes 1 and 2 cannot be separated from classes 3 and 4 (that is, you cannot move horizontally from the -1 in row 2 to column 2 since there is a 0 in that position).
+classes 1 and 2 cannot be separated from classes 3 and 4 (that is, you cannot move horizontally from –1 in row 2 to column 2 because that position contains a 0).
 Therefore, the software rejects this coding design.

 If you use parallel computing (see Options